gsemac/Gsemac.Common/CONTRIBUTING.md

 ### Exceptions

-* Treat `null` strings the same as empty strings where possible rather than throwing an exception.
+* Treat `null` strings the same as `String.Empty` where possible rather than throwing an exception.

 ### Extension Methods